ddsbook/blog/2014/drafts/making-better-dns-txt-record-lookups-with-rcpp.md

 *Technically* this is Part 2 of [Firewall-busting ASN-lookups](http://datadrivensecurity.info/blog/posts/2014/Apr/firewall-busting-asn-lookups/).
 However, I said (in Part 1) that Part 2 would be about making a vectorized version and this is absolutely not about that.
 Rather than fib, I merely misdirect.
 Moving on&hellip;

 As you can see in Part 1, we have to resort to a `system()` call to do the `TXT` record lookup with `dig`.
 Frankly, I really dislike that.
 It's somewhat sloppy, wasteful of resources and we can do better. *Much* better (initially, just a *little* better, tho).
 R, like most modern interpreted languages, has a C interface.
 Hadley Wickham goes into far more detail in his epic online (and I'm assuming soon-to-be print) book [Advanced R Programming](http://adv-r.had.co.nz/C-interface.html) than I will be doing in this post and Jonathan Callahan also has some [great in-depth material](http://mazamascience.com/WorkingWithData/?p=1099) you should review.
-This post will (*should?*) get you jumpstarted with the basics of integrating C &amp; R and will dovetail nicely with Part 2 of the proper series, since we'll not only make a vectorized version of the `ip2asn()` lookup but also putting it into a proper R package.
+This post will (*should?*) get you jumpstarted with the basics of integrating C &amp; R and will dovetail nicely with Part 2 of the proper series, since we'll not only be creating a vectorized version of the `ip2asn()` function but will also be putting it into a proper R package.

 ### Peeking Under The Covers